 People might worry about the charging since running out of battery life while away from home can be a headache.
 All you need to do is connect the speaker to a portable battery or even your smartphone in the case of the Charge 3 to power it up again.

-Our experts feel the Charge 3 ranks higher in the portability department because it has a USB charging port and the Flip 4 does not.
+Our experts feel the Charge 3 ranks higher in the portability department because it has a USB charging port just like the Charge 4 and the Flip 4 does not.
 The presence of the charging port means even if you run out of battery, you can prolong the use of the Charge 3 by connecting it to a power source.

-The smaller JBL Flip 4 features a 3.5mm headphone jack and a USB port to play your content in terms of wired connectivity.
+The smaller Flip 4, which is modified from Flip 3, features a 3.5mm headphone jack and a USB port to play your content in terms of wired connectivity.
 The larger JBL Charge 3 has both these options and an extra USB port for power connection.
 (How about soundbars?
 Check here for the best soundbars with headphone jacks.)

-However, there is one aspect that sets them apart from each other, and that is how many devices you can connect to the speakers at once.
+However, there is one aspect that sets them apart from each other, and that is how many devices you can connect to the audio system at once.

-Being the smaller option, we expect the Flip 4 to slightly underperform in this department.
-It can allow 2 tablet or smartphone devices to connect to it simultaneously.
+Being the smaller option, we expect the Flip 4 and Flip 3 to slightly underperform in this department.
+It can allow two tablet or smartphone devices to connect to it simultaneously.
 However, the Charge 3 can manage up to 3!
-Both the speakers are paired with other external devices via Bluetooth.
+Both the speaker systems are paired with other external devices.

 The Flip 4 is a smaller speaker, so naturally it has a smaller lithium ion battery.
 The battery is built in with a 3000 maH and has a runtime of 12 hours on a full charge.
 Once you are out of juice, the recharge time is approximately 3.5 hours.